-Admittedly, a treadmill delivers a number of advantages when it comes to burning calories, boosting your metabolism, and providing you with a piece of machinery which builds some amount of athleticism and physical conditioning in a convenient setting.
+Admittedly, a treadmill delivers numerous advantages when it comes to burning calories, boosting your metabolism, and providing a piece of machinery which builds some amount of athleticism and physical conditioning in a convenient setting.

-The problem with the treadmill, however, is that it can often lead to severe strain on your ankles, knees and hips.
+The problem with the treadmill is that it can often lead to severe strain on your ankles, knees, hips, and lower back.

 If you are not doing an extensive amount of stretching, yoga, or mobility training each day; a treadmill will wreak havoc on your body quickly!

 The main problem with running on a treadmill is that it is an intense amount of pounding on your joints.
 This pounding sends shockwaves through your body, causing many injuries.